How to Hunt Coyotes at Night

 Lights, Thermal, or Night Vision?

 Night Vision is nice, but to get a high quality image you’ll need a high powered IR scan light to illuminate your subject.
-Take a look at this ATN Setup if you want to go the thermal route, with a hand scanner like this monocular.
+Take a look at the new Sightmark Wriath setup if you want to go the budget night vision route, with a hand scanner like this monocular.
 Night vision can see through glass, where thermal can’t.
 You can drive down the road blacked out with night vision, and scan fields as well.
 Thermal requires rolling the windows down and that can get nippy in the winter time.
 It may not matter because some states make all of that illegal, remember to follow your local laws so that you don’t lose your hunting privileges.

 Tips For Using Predator Hunting Lights